Chak 92-6/R

-Chak92-6/R is a village in Bahawal pur divisions, District Bahawal Nagar, Tehsil Haroonabad.
+Chak 92-6/R is a Pakistani village in Bahawal pur divisions, Bahawalnagar District, Tehsil Haroonabad.
+The villagers practice intensive farming.

-The major source of income is farming and most of the villagers have their own cattle, cows, sheep, buffalo, and goats.
+Most of the villagers have their own cattle, cows, sheep, buffaloes and goats.
 The major crops are cotton, wheat, and sugar cane.

-The land of the village is very fertile as it is irrigated by the canal water and tube wells.

-The people wear shalwar, kameez, and some farmers wear Dhotti kurta.
-They speak Punjabi.
-Some villagers live in mud houses, and the landowners in brick houses.
+The land of village is very fertile, irrigated by canal water and tube wells.
+The people wear shalwar kameez.
+Punjabi is the primary language.
+Most villagers live in mud houses, but the land owners have brick houses.